-I wasn’t quite expecting a deserted city with only the sound of fireworks and firework bombs (almost like a war zone) to go off for about 15 minutes.
-It is totally random, mental, and sporadic.
+I wasn’t quite expecting a deserted city with only the sound of fireworks and firework bombs to go off for about 15 minutes.
+It is totally random, mental, and sporadic – almost like a war zone.

-Fireworks are thrown down from balconies in front of your feet, you have to scarper or else…nonetheless, it is fun wandering through the smoke-filled streets.
+Fireworks are thrown down from balconies in front of your feet, you have to scarper or else…nonetheless, it is fun wandering through the smoke-hazed streets.

 Apart from only one or two souls besides us in the streets, scenes from the movie 28 Days Later, springs to mind.
 The streets are so deserted and super quiet – the first since arriving in August.

-Definitely worth a mention is this piece of Calabrian history adapted during Christmas time.
-The rural Calabrian folk come to Cosenza from the mountains and busk in the streets or go from shop-to-shop busking for coins, playing La Zampogna (ancient bagpipe).
+Definitely worth a mention is this piece of Calabrese history adapted during Christmas time.
+The rural Calabrese folk come to Cosenza from the mountains and busk in the streets or go from shop-to-shop busking for coins, playing La Zampogna (ancient bagpipe).

 Typically, men in pairs (Zampognari) play these Italian bagpipes made of goat or sheep skin bladder and timber (Cherry wood or other), dressed in folk clothes of a yesteryear.

 You can find at least five different kinds of Zampogna in Calabria.
 And this history is linked to shepherds and their nomadic pastoral life of looking after herds away from home.